Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Best for: History lovers and those looking for a postcard view of Lisbon

-Alfama features either in first or second place on most “where to stay in Lisbon” guides so I understand that it may be both surprising and a bit disappointing that I’ve listed it so late in mine.
+Alfama features either in first or second place on most “where to stay in Lisbon” guides so I understand that it may be a bit surprising that I’ve listed it so late in mine.
 But I’m a local and I’ve tried to be honest with my recommendations.

-I would not personally stay in Alfama, but let me preface the rest of my comments by acknowledging that it is gorgeous, historic, and iconic.
-You can’t help from taking out your camera when wandering around the area.
-Whether you’re snapping shots of the river views or of the pastel-colored buildings, this is Lisbon’s most picturesque neighborhood.
+Let me preface the rest of my comments by first making clear that Alfama is gorgeous, historic, and iconic.
+You can’t help from taking out your camera when wandering around the area, and whether you’re snapping shots of the river views or of the pastel-colored buildings, this is Lisbon’s most picturesque neighborhood.

-However, it’s also Lisbon’s most touristy.
-Almost no locals remain in the area and the restaurants, cafes, and bars now cater solely to tourists.
+Few locals remain and the restaurants, cafes, and bars cater mostly to tourists.
 No matter the time of day, you’ll find crowds of visitors here, lining up for things like the packed Tram 28 or selfies at the Miradouro Santa Luzia.
-While unmistakably a beautiful neighborhood, the feeling of mass tourism is a bit inescapable.
+While unmistakably a beautiful neighborhood, the feeling of mass tourism is inescapable.

 Now, those downsides shouldn’t necessarily dissuade you from staying here.
 The neighborhood is beautiful, and getting lost in the labyrinth of narrow streets is a delight.
-Forget directions: just start walking aimlessly and admire your surroundings.
+Forget directions; just walk aimlessly and admire your surroundings.

 If you stay here rather than just visiting during the day, you’ll get the chance to enjoy the neighborhood early in the mornings before the crowds have arrived or late in the evenings after they’ve left.
 I’d just recommend you go elsewhere for most of the day.